 Don’t give up or give in because of fear.

-That sounds like such an easy statement but it’s anything but easy.
+That’s an easy statement to make, but it can very difficult to practice.
 Instead of allowing fears to control who you are and what your life will be like, give yourself a chance.

 Realize You Cannot Do This Alone

 Addiction isn’t a choice.
 It’s not possible to flip the switch and turn off the addiction because, as the National Institute on Drug Abuse and Alcoholics Anonymous note, addiction is a disease.
 It changes the way the brain works because it changes the actual structures within the brain.
 This alters the brain’s function.
 As a direct result, you cannot simply give up a drug and get back to life.
-Recognize this, as it’s at the heart of why skilled recovery is so important.
-With experienced help, like what we offer here at The Ranch at Dove Tree, you can move forward.
+Recognize this, as it’s at the heart of why skilled treatment is so important.
+Our experienced team at The Ranch at Dove Tree can help you move forward.

 Recovery from alcohol and drug abuse is a process.
 One step at a time is the only way to move forward.
 A part of that is building a new version of you.
 Here’s how to make that happen.